-Chapter 12, References, lists the references used in writing this Draft EIR/EIS.
+Chapter 12, References, lists the references used in writing this document.

-Chapter 13, Glossary of Terms, provides definitions of certain terms used in this Draft EIR/EIS.
+Chapter 13, Glossary of Terms, provides a definition of certain terms used in this Draft EIR/EIS.

 Chapter 14, Index, provides a tool to cross-reference major topics in this Draft EIR/EIS.